TheTrollGodJr/TaskScheduler/ReadMe.md

 - [ ] Export tasks list as csv
 - [ ] Fix error for checking if a time inputed is valid
 - [ ] Check that files are being store to "Program Data"
+- [ ] Handle edge cases when TaskList is null

 ## GUI
 - [ ] Make GUI